ShangShungFoundation/django-manage-it/README.md

 * Tigtly integrated with Assets Inventory app.
 * Comprehensive view on Network toopology
+* Broad definition of network devices: Network concetions can
 * Automatic Network toopology graph visualization (doesnt require intervetion)
 * Quick view for: location, state, owner
 * Info about each device can be easly accesse and eddited